ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 ---
 title: IPFS Multi-Gateway Experiment in Chromium
-description: A new approach to implementing ipfs:// and ipns:// support natively in the browser, using a client-only approach and fetching from multiple HTTP gateways.
+description: A new approach to implementing ipfs:// and ipns:// support natively in the browser, using a client-only approach and fetching verifiable responses from multiple HTTP gateways.
 author: John Turpish
 date: 2023-05-16
 permalink: "/2023-05-multigateway-chromium-client/"